 These struggles have led to a lower percentage of breastfeeding Black mothers when compared to other races, however, with raised awareness by the CDC and campaigns like Black Breastfeeding Week, the statistics are improving.
 In 2015, only 64.3% of black infants were breastfed.
-The most recent CDC breastfeeding statistic report shows that there was a 10% increase in breastfeeding of Black infants.
+This recent CDC breastfeeding statistic report shows that there was a 10% increase in breastfeeding of Black infants.

 With increased prenatal and postpartum support (regardless of your race), more access to resources, and added representation of both Black breastfeeding mothers and Black lactation professionals, these statistics will continue to improve, resulting in healthier communities everywhere.